mosip/admin-services/api-test/README.md

-# masterdata API Test Rig
+# Masterdata API Test Rig

 ## Overview

-The **masterdata API Test Rig** is designed for the execution of module-wise automation API tests for the admin services.
+The **Masterdata API Test Rig** is designed for the execution of module-wise automation API tests for the admin services.
 This test rig utilizes **Java REST Assured** and **TestNG** frameworks to automate testing of the masterdata(admin-services) API functionalities.
 The key focus is to validate the device creation, registration center creation, zone creation, machine creation and related functionalities provided by the admin service module.

 ## Test Categories